DreadPirateLynx/input-remapper-xautopresets/README.md

 Use `input-remapper-xautopresets getwindowinfo` or `xdotool selectwindow getwindowclassname` to get window class names for your applications

-#### [(GLOBAL|<DEVICENAME>):<CLASSNAME>]
+#### [GLOBAL:{CLASSNAME}] & [{DEVICENAME}:{CLASSNAME}]
-This section contains a list of window titles paried with a list of input-remapper preset names.
+These sections contain a list of window titles paried with a list of input-remapper preset names.
 It is intended to give the user the ability to have more than one configured preset for a given application, and change between them based on the window's name as shown in the title bar.
 Same basic syntax as `xautopresets.conf`, except:
 ```
 example Window Title=Example Preset Name
 ```